This article is brought to you by the brand new Renault Duster, built to leave it all behind.

 Distance: 460km

-Time: 5 hours
+Duration: 5 hours

 Day one is about getting your shit together!
-Once you’ve loaded up the car, swung through a servo and circled back home for the forgotten camp oven, it’s time to head north from Adelaide.
+Once you’ve loaded up the car, swung through a servo, and circled back home for the forgotten camp oven, it’s time to head north from Adelaide

 The drive’s long and straight, as you follow the signs to Port Augusta before turning off to Hawker.
 It’s all signed, and once you turn off the main highway away from the coast, the drive becomes incredible.
-Winding through water-worn mounds and hills of dirt that become redder and redder as the odo clicks over.
+Winding through water-worn mounds and hills of dirt that become redder and redder as the odometer clicks over.

 This is the perfect spot to watch the setting sun paint the towering walls of Wilpena Pound different shades of red and orange.

-Day 2 – Hiking St Mary’s Peak
+Day 2 – Hiking St Marys Peak

-Day two is what all the hype’s about.
-The loop hike to St Mary’s Peak, the top of Wilpena Pound and the highest point of the Flinders Ranges.
+Day two is what all the hype’s about – the loop hike to St Marys Peak, the top of Wilpena Pound and the highest point of the Flinders Ranges.

 This peak of the range is at the heart of the Adnyamathanha Dreaming, and the Traditional Owners, the Adnyamathanha people, ask that you don’t climb to its very top.
 But there’s no need to – the views from Tanderra Saddle of the winding desert ranges to the horizon are like nothing I’ve seen before.

-Steadily you begin to climb the rocky pound walls before reaching the top and Tanderra Saddle.
+Steadily, you begin to climb the rocky pound walls before reaching the top and Tanderra Saddle.
 It’s the first time on the hike that the other side of the pound reveals itself and the arid wilderness that stretches to the horizon’s haze.

-It was the perfect spot to rest the pins, tuck into the snacks and take in the view.
-From here the loop track ventures down the other side of the escarpment.
+It was the perfect spot to rest the pins, tuck into the snacks, and take in the view.
+From here, the loop track ventures down the other side of the escarpment.

-Alternatively, there’s a more direct version of the track, that’s shorter, but a lot steeper than going through the pound.
+Alternatively, there’s a more direct version of the track that’s shorter, but a lot steeper than going through the pound.

 At the end of day two, a night at the Wilpena Pound Resort Campground is ideal.
-After the hike, you can jump in a hot shower, buy more firewood, and sit back reliving the day with humming legs.
+After the hike, you can jump in a hot shower, buy more firewood, and sit back, reliving the day with humming legs.

 Day 3 – Driving through Bunyeroo Gorge